couchbase/cbft/IDEAS.md

 should try to automatically reconnect and resume indexing from where they left off.

-# E1 - The user should be able to see error conditions (e.g., yellow /
+# E1 - The user should be able to see error conditions

-red color) on node down and other error conditions.
+For example yellow or red coloring on node down and other error conditions.

 Question: how to distinguish between I'm behind (as normal) versus I'm REALLY behind on indexing.
 Example: in 2i project, it can detect